Do I Need an Export Permit?

 I Have an Export Permit, What Next?

 Researchers who have received a permit from DEC must follow all conditions specified on the permit, and either cease activities before the permit expires, or seek renewal of the permit before the approval period ends.
-Additionally, some record keeping related to export activities is required - the Research Services Office can provide further advice regarding this.
+Additionally, some record keeping related to export activities is required - Research Development and Support can provide further advice regarding this.

-Please advise the Research Services Office if the activities or research for which you have obtained a permit change.
+Please advise Research Development and Support if the activities or research for which you have obtained a permit change.